daniela-v/CWSchedulingApp/server/lib/db/README.md

 ### Import the model to your database config

-The script loader is automatically adding the models to Sequelize, if a model is wrongly formatted you will notice at runtime since it throws an error.
+The model loader is automatically adding the models to Sequelize, if a model is wrongly formatted you will notice at runtime since it throws an error.

 ### How do I add foreign keys and relations